 From now on, expect to see more inches lost as you remove fatty deposits but build muscle mass.
-But if you keep the weight light and perform repetitions of 15 or more each set, you will build more muscle endurance than size - thus keeping the weight gain to a minimum.
-You will still get the benefit of the extra caloric burn which has been studied to be up to 500% greater than cardio alone over a 72 hour period.
+But if you keep the weight light and perform repetitions of 15 or more each set, you will build more muscle endurance than size, thus keeping the weight gain to a minimum.

-Add many of the above ideas to your fitness routines and I promise you will see and feel a difference within 1-2 weeks.
+Add many of the above ideas to your fitness routines, and you should see and feel a difference within 1-2 weeks.